 Investing intimidates a lot of people.
-There are numerous options, and it can be hard to figure out which investments are right for your portfolio.
+There are many options, and it can be hard to figure out which investments are right for your portfolio.
 This guide walks you through 10 of the most common types of investment and explains why you may want to consider including them in your portfolio.
 If you’re serious about investing, it might make sense to find a financial advisor to guide you.
-SmartAsset can help you find the right advisor for you with our free financial advisor matching service.
+SmartAsset can help you find an advisor with our free financial advisor matching service.

 Stocks, also known as shares or equities, may be the most well-known and simple type of investment.
 When you buy stock, you’re buying an ownership stake in a publicly traded company.
 Many of the biggest companies in the country — think General Motors, Apple and Facebook — are publicly traded, meaning you can buy stock in them.

 How you can make money: When you buy a stock, you’re hoping that the price will go up so you can then sell it for a profit.
 The risk, of course, is that the price of the stock could go down, in which case you’d lose money.

 Brokers sell stocks to investors.
 You can either opt for an online brokerage firm or work face-to-face with a broker.